 - There may come a time when babyT starts mixing the languages.
 But this really is a natural element of learning.
 Don’t we also speak by mixing Hindi – English and our local languages?
 The point is not to stress over it when it happens and not to pressure the child into falling back into line.

 - Above all remember that every child is different.
-Every environment is unique, just as you the parent and caregiver are unique.
-Each child develops at their own pace.
+Every environment is unique, just as you the parent and caregiver are unique. where to buy allegra 60 mg Each child develops at their own pace.
 Don’t get into comparison mode.
 While milestones are important, it is important not to stress over them.
 Continue to provide inspiration, sense of wonder and give them lots of opportunities to speak.
 They will surprise you when their time to shine comes. 🙂 Where real concerns exist do discuss it with child’s pediatrician at their regular check ups.

 Learning comes naturally to babies and children.
 In fact they are at their peak till the age of 5.
 Expose them to all types of languages, experiences and positive habits.
 You will do them a lot of good.